This specification defines the DID Identity DID (DID) DID method, did:un-did. that supports DIDs

 To resolve a did:un-did DID, the following steps MUST be followed:

-2. Construct a DID document with the controller property set to the unprefixed DID.
+controller property set to the unprefixed DID.

 {